p1r0/BsBuilder/docs/intro.rst

 with easy and in a consistent manner.
 It could be of course be used to build anything else but currently it's main purpose is to 'build' PHP applications.

-BsBuilder not based or derived fron any tool in particular but it takes ideas from all over the
+BsBuilder not based or derived from any tool in particular but it takes ideas from all over the
 place: phing, ant, maven, gnumake, qmake (QT), and so on and so on.
 So thanks to all of those great tools.